-Over the last year, you’ve probably heard the buzz around the National Board for Certified Health and Wellness Coaching, or NBHWC—things are changing in our field!
+Over the last year, you’ve probably heard the buzz around the National Board for Certified Health and Wellness Coaching, or NBHWC.
+Things are changing in our field.
 This credential will open up new opportunities for coaches and increase the visibility and recognition of our field.
-We’re going to talk about exactly what NBHWC is, why it’s so important and what it looks like for a Functional Medicine Coaching Academy grads to sit for the exam!
+We’re going to talk about exactly what NBHWC is, why it’s so important, and what it looks like for Functional Medicine Coaching Academy grads to sit for the exam.

 What is NBHWC?

-NBHWC, The National Board for Health & Wellness Coaching, is a board of thought leaders and over 50 health & wellness coach training and education programs.
-NBHWC joined forces with the National Board of Medical Examiners (NBME) which develops and administers physician licensing examinations in the United States, to establish standards for health and wellness coach training and education programs and a coach certification exam.
+NBHWC, The National Board for Health & Wellness Coaching, is a board of thought-leaders as well as over 50 health & wellness coach training and education programs.
+NBHWC joined forces with the National Board of Medical Examiners (NBME), which develops and administers physician licensing examinations in the United States to establish standards for health and wellness coach training and education programs and a coach certification exam.